aiez/eg/README.md

 -- Winnie the Pooh

+Don't use a big word where a diminutive one will suffice.
+-- Anon

 In any field find the strangest thing and then  explore it.
 -- John Archibald Wheeler

-Don't use a big word where a diminutive one will suffice.
--- Anon

-I'm not real bright, but I can lift heavy things.
--- Lou Reed

 The hardest to learn was the lest complicated.
 -- Indigo Girls